riceissa/breathing/doc.md

 the goal is to eventually be breathing in this way all the time. so it's a "technique" but also it is going to become a habit.

+A consistent observation from my own practice is that it takes a good amount of concentrated effort for me to first _enter_ the Good State, but it doesn't seem to require almost any effort to stay in the good state once I am in it.
+I can just be sitting, I can be typing stuff, I can even go around and get tea from the kitchen or whatever.
+I haven't tried talking.
+But basically, you can just sit and calmly do simple activities, and that doesn't seem to cause any negative effects once you're in this state.
+In other words, you _don't_ need to expend so much meditative concentration except for the first ~15 minutes (with practice, I think the time it takes to enter the Good State can be lowered).
+My hands are _still_ warm, and it's been like an hour.
+Pulse ox says 97--98%, which is a good indication I am doing something right, because during the day it kept saying 99--100%.

 ### The main practice is surprisingly tricky to do

 ### Scheduled practice is necessary: the main practice is distinct from everyday silent nasal breathing